realnews-gateway/emergency-publishing-system/README.md

 ## Summary

 The Emergency Publishing System provides a resilient, censorship-resistant communication platform built around the Emergency Channel.
 Its modular architecture, structured roadmap, and comprehensive documentation support long-term development, review, and deployment in high-risk environments.

+The **vpn-access-layer** has been upgraded to a modern six‑protocol transport stack to ensure reliable delivery even under extreme censorship.